Is Crater Lake Affected by Fires?

 The overall impact on wildlife depends on the fire’s severity and the species’ ability to adapt or relocate.

-See also Is Crater Lake or Lake Tahoe Deeper?
+See also Crater Lake Camping Fire Restrictions

 What Are the Air Quality Concerns During Wildfires Near Crater Lake?